newyorkconservative/newyorkconservative.github.io/_posts/2018-02-16-good-and-evil.md

 5 – 1999 - Columbine Massacre – <em>(13 people killed)</em>

-Of the five worse school shootings in US history 4 of them have happened since 1999 and the top three happened over the last 11 years.
+Of the five worst school shootings in US history 4 of them have happened since 1999 and the top three happened over the last 11 years.
 These evil massacres – overshadow some of the most historical bloodbaths in American history – and by a lot.
 Take the Boston Massacre of 1770 for example - 5 civilians died.
 In the infamous Valentine’s Day Massacre of 1929 - 7 people were killed.

 The Daily News reported yesterday that in the <em><u>first 45 days of 2018 there have been 18 school shootings</u></em> across the United States alone.